DmitrySiniukov/bert-base-ner/README.md

-## Named entity recognition on free text
+## Named Entity Recognition on free text
 A solution using Hugging Face's Transformers library and BERT to perform NER or any other text classification on given sentences.

 ### Pre-requisites: